Levridge-Tory/LevridgeIntegrationDocs/docs/Rolling_Stock_Management.md

 ﻿# Rolling Stock Management

 ## Overview
 The rolling stock or equipment module addresses the issue gap between the fixed assets and operational equipment management dashboarder module.
+Rolling stock is fixed assets on wheels such as trucks, application equipment, etc. Need to track what they are, where equipment is located, when serviced, when license/insurance are due, weight with or without product, who they are assigned to.
+The tracking will assist with the recognition of revenue & expenses, tracking for maintenance and location of the equipment assets.
+Fleet tracking captures information from the scale application, work order, and third-party dispatching application.

 Fixed Assets – geared towards managing assets that we find on a balance sheet (Accounting Staff).